 Prague is a city of many things.
 Besides being absolutely beautiful and equal to Paris with its attractiveness, it boasts with millennial history, best beer that is cheaper than water, large cultural scene expressed in concerts and museums, and unforgettable nightlife.
 While what to do in Prague itinerary can be gem-packed, here’s the top Prague attractions map to explore it in a day.

-I can talk about Prague a lot, but this post is all about what to do in Prague in a day so that you have plenty of time to go to the museums, shop, drink beer and try the cuisine, enjoy the sun in beautiful parks or whatever you desire to do.
+By visiting top sights in Prague in a day, you’ll have plenty of time to go to the museums, shop, drink beer, try local cuisine, enjoy the sun in beautiful parks or whatever you desire to do.

 And if you have more time to spend in this beautiful city, check out Gabriela’s post from I am Foodie Traveler on other landmarks and food to try.

-I lived in Prague for a while, therefore, this is the proven tour I always did with my guests visiting me.
+I lived in Prague for a while, therefore, this is the proven Prague walking tour I always did with my guests visiting me.

 The length of the whole trip is 6km and will take you at least half of the day depending on when you start, what is the pace of your walk and how long you will stay in each location.
 Save the map to your Google account.